 Produced by a small tea factory near the village of Danjian, Yunnan Province.
 Mao Cha was harvested April 2019.
 The factory is small and rustic, located near the top of a mountain, with tea trees spread across the mountain slope.
 Tea was processed in wood-fired woks looking out over the mountains of the greater Cangyuan area.

-Small farm, leaves are plucked, withered and processed on site.
+Small farm, leaves are plucked, withered, and sun-dried.
 Sampling the tea and listening to the farmer describe their farming methods, we felt our customers would appreciate an opportunity to enjoy this exquisite lot.
 The taste of the tea is clean and vibrant.

 Grown on Gaduo farm, the tea was harvested from small tea trees.
 Estimates of the age of the trees vary but it seems they are between 50 & 60 years old.
 Tea is sun-dried and grown organically but not certified.

 Lightly sweet, biscuity, liquor is crisp with some hints of floral notes.
 The flavor is herbaceous.
 The finish is clean and soft.

 Use the Gong fu style of brewing, if possible.
 Plenty of leaf, short 15-30 second steeps, enjoy.
 Otherwise, 5 grams for 8 ounces of water, boiling water temperature.
 Rinse the leaves and then re-infuse and steep for 1.5-2 minutes and taste.
 Should taste light and soft fruit.
 If astrigency shows, shorten your steep time.
 Will steep multiple times.